-National Parks: Natural Systems Restoration: Participants will work alongside park staff to identify and eliminate threats to the natural environment.
+National Parks: Natural Systems Restoration: (Category B) Participants will work alongside park staff to identify and eliminate threats to the natural environment.
 The service project will be relevant to needs of the park at the time but could include trail restoration, invasive species removal, or manual thinning of the forest for prescribed wildfires.
 Participants will be able to spend a week experiencing some of the greatest natural wonders in the country and learning about ways to preserve them for future generations._

-Securing Food in an Urban Population: Participants will advance healthy food access by working with organizations committed to involving local residents from seed to sale to plate.
+Securing Food in an Urban Population: (Category A) Participants will advance healthy food access by working with organizations committed to involving local residents from seed to sale to plate.
 Service will include working with a variety of organizations including urban farms and a resource?program working to restore the community's connection with the environment and its food sources.
 The trip will explore long-term solutions to hunger through direct service on urban farms as well as in the food banks and soup kitchens.